Prelf1992/explainable-ai-toolkit/README.md

 * Commit 64: Test: Fix bug in UI to align with standards. at 2024-12-31 10:49:05
 * Commit 65: Fix: Add new feature workflow for better readability. at 2025-01-03 13:23:57
 * Commit 66: Fix: Add tests for script for better readability. at 2025-01-03 09:42:50
+* Commit 67: CI: Improve styling of component to support new requirements. at 2025-01-03 11:24:47